pyronear/pyro-openwebcams/README.md

 ## Features 🛠️

-- [**Clerk**](https://clerk.com/docs) : Clerk supports multiple authentication strategies so that you can implement the strategy that makes sense for your users.
 - [**Commitlint**](https://commitlint.js.org/) : Commit conventions allow your team to add more semantic meaning to your git history.
 This e.g. includes type, scope or breaking changes.
 - [**Husky** 🐶](https://typicode.github.io/husky/) : Automatically lint your commit messages, code, and run tests upon committing or pushing.
 - [**i18n**](https://next-intl-docs.vercel.app/) : The process of designing and developing software so it can be adapted for users of different cultures and languages